OfflineIMAP/offlineimap/contrib/systemd/README.md

-These files are meant to be triggered either manually using `systemctl --user start offlineimap.service` or by enabling the timer unit using `systemctl --user enable offlineimap.timer`.
-Additionally, specific accounts may be triggered by using `offlineimap@myaccount.timer` or `offlineimap@myaccount.service`.
+These files are meant to be triggered either manually using `systemctl --user start offlineimap.service` or by enabling the timer unit using `systemctl --user enable offlineimap-oneshot.timer`.
+Additionally, specific accounts may be triggered by using `offlineimap@myaccount.timer` or `offlineimap-oneshot@myaccount.service`.

 If the defaults provided by these units doesn't suit your setup, any of the values may be overridden by using `systemctl --user edit offlineimap.service`.